-- a mechanism for deploying the applications, such as an install program (install program is available on Windows only); - to obtain the compressed file that contains the driver; See: "Obtaining the IBM Data Server Driver for ODBC and CLI" on page 8 - a redistribution license.
-See: "License requirements for the IBM Data Server Driver for ODBC and CLI."
+- a mechanism for deploying the applications, such as an install program (install program is available on Windows only); - to obtain the compressed file that contains the driver; See: "Obtaining the IBM Data Server Driver for ODBC and CLI" on page 10 - a redistribution license.
+See: "License requirements for the IBM Data Server Driver for ODBC and CLI" on page 45.

 Under the terms of the redistribution license, only some of the IBM Data Server Driver for ODBC and CLI files can be redistributed.
 Which files may be redistributed is listed in the file redist.txt.
-This file can be found in the compressed file that contains the driver, called ibm data server driver for odbc cli.zip on the Windows platforms and ibm data server driver for odbc cli.tar.Z on all other platforms.
+This file can be found in the compressed file that contains the driver, called ibm_data_server_driver_for_odbc_cli.zip on the Windows platforms and ibm_data_server_driver_for_odbc_cli.tar.Z on all other platforms.